cf-toolsuite/sanford-ui/docs/RUN.md

 ### Setup port forwarding

-At this point you'd probably like to interact with sanford, huh?
+At this point you'd probably like to interact with sanford-ui, huh?
 We need to setup port-forwarding, so execute:

 ```bash
 kubectl port-forward service/sanford-ui 8080:8080